Quantanalyst/r_project/README.md

 ### References:

-- Continuous integration for your private R projects with CircleCI (link = https://appsilon.com/continuous-integration-for-your-private-r-projects-with-circleci/)
+- Continuous integration for your private R projects with CircleCI [link](https://appsilon.com/continuous-integration-for-your-private-r-projects-with-circleci/)